gsbDBI/torch-choice/docs_src/index.md

 2. Install required dependencies using: `pip3 install -r requirements.txt`.
 3. Run `pip3 install torch-choice`.
 4. Check installation by running `python3 -c 'import torch_choice; print(torch_choice.__version__)'`.

+[The installation page](https://gsbdbi.github.io/torch-choice/install/) provides more details on installation.

 In this demonstration, we will guide you through a minimal example of fitting a conditional logit model using our package.
 We will be referencing to R code and Stata code as well to deliver a smooth knowledge transfer.